MillsRustam Sethna

 6. “In-Competition” means the period commencing at 23:59 on the day before a Match in which the Player is scheduled to participate through to the end of said Match and including the Sample collection process relating to said Match.

-7. Doping control officers from UKAD attend both training and matches to test players randomly.
+8. Doping Control Officers from UKAD attend training, matches and players’ homes to test players randomly.

-8. This is provided to players giving samples and asks them to list any medications or other substances they have taken, before signing a declaration regarding the procedure undertaken in obtaining the sample.
+9. This is provided to players giving Samples and asks them to list any medications or other substances they have taken, before signing a declaration regarding the procedure undertaken in obtaining the Sample.